romanf-dev/magnesium-rs/README.md

-Messages may be pushed into queues using the 'put' method to notify corresponding actors blocked on those queues.
+Messages may be pushed into queues using the 'put' method to notify corresponding actors blocked on these queues.

         let mut msg = POOL.alloc().unwrap();
         /* set message payload */